> ALARM // POST_03

 Software management has slowly but surely become a protection racket with a Confluence page.

-I'm sitting in a pub in the City.
-Three separate interviews happening around me.
-Different tables, different companies, same conversation — layoffs, cut too deep, now looking for people with AI experience to manage their outsourcing in India.
-Three tables.
-Same story.
-Same morning.
+I'm sitting in the Saint Bow Lane in the City with three separate interviews happening around me, different tables, different companies, same conversation.
+Layoffs, cut too deep, now looking for people with AI experience to manage their outsourcing teams abroad.
+Not a coincidence, and not three isolated stories, just an industry looking at the hole where its skills used to be.

-The death of skillcraft doesn't look like empty factories or closed mines.
-Those were photographable.
-This is invisible — a skill never trained, a problem never owned, an engineer who became a project manager because that's what the market rewarded.
+The deindustrialisation of the 80s was photographable, you could stand in front of a closed mine or an empty factory and point.
+This damage is invisible, a skill never trained, a problem never owned, an engineer who became a project manager because that's what the market rewarded.
 You can't photograph an absence.
+Keep the middle managers and the service economy thinking going for a few more years and we'll probably have something to photograph again.

 > 1. THE FIRST JUSTIFICATION // COST

-Post-2008 the calculus was simple — engineers are expensive, offshore the execution, keep the management.
-Rational at the firm level.
-Catastrophic at the civilisational one.
-Because you didn't just move the work.
-You moved the learning.
-The junior who grinds through a hard problem at 11pm and comes out the other side a senior — that stopped happening here.
+Post-2008 the calculus was simple, engineers are expensive so you offshore the execution and keep the management.
+What seems like a rational choice at company level can have catastrophic unintended consequences at a civilisational one.
+You didn't just move the work, you moved the learning.
+The junior who grinds through a hard problem at 11pm and comes out the other side as a senior, that stopped happening here, and nobody seemed to notice until the seniors were gone too.

 > 2. THE SECOND JUSTIFICATION // EFFICIENCY

-What grew in the vacuum was middle management.
-An entire professional class whose incentive is not to finish the work but to extend it.
-Most London tech firms spend their time migrating, modernising, embarking on platform transformations that need redoing by the time they complete.
-The same stack, every three years.
-Not because the technology demands it — because when the migration ends, their purpose ends.
-So the migration doesn't end.
+What grew in the vacuum was middle management, an entire professional class whose incentive is to extend the work rather than finish it.
+Most London tech firms spend their time migrating, modernising, embarking on platform transformations that need redoing by the time they complete, the same stack every three years, driven by the fact that when the migration ends, their purpose ends, so the migration doesn't end.

-The product — the actual thing users need — became secondary to keeping the machinery of management justified and employed.
+The product, the actual thing users need, became secondary to keeping the machinery of management justified and employed, and the people inside the machinery can see it as clearly as the people outside, they just can't afford to say so.

-Senior salaries ballooned not because the value produced grew but because the complexity of managing the abstraction layers grew.
-Companies paid a premium for people who could navigate the bureaucracy that those same companies had built.
-The market turned.
-Those salaries look very different when growth isn't guaranteed.
-Companies cut again and discovered they cut muscle last time and are now cutting bone.
+Senior salaries ballooned while the value produced stayed flat, because navigating the abstraction layers became a specialism in itself, and companies paid a premium for people who could manage the bureaucracy that those same companies had built.
+When the market turned, those salaries looked very different, and companies cut again, discovering they'd already cut the muscle last time and were now cutting bone.

 > 3. THE THIRD JUSTIFICATION // NOW

-Some of them did everything right anyway.
-Bootcamps, degrees, side projects, GitHub profiles maintained like gardens.
-And then they entered a market that had offshored the training ground, built a management class with no interest in being replaced, and is now automating the justification for not hiring them at all.
+Some of those juniors did everything right anyway, bootcamps, degrees, side projects, GitHub profiles maintained like gardens, and then entered a market that had offshored the training ground, built a management class with no interest in being replaced by someone cheaper and hungrier, and is now automating the justification for not hiring them at all.

 > 4. THE COMPOUND